Nattie-Nkosi/stack-data-structure/readme.md

 - Set the tail to be 2nd to last node.
 - Decrement the length of the list by 1.
 - Return the value of the node removed.

+### print() Pseudocode

+- Create an empty array.
+- Create a variable to store a current node.
+- Iterate through the list while current is true.
+- Push current value to an array.
+- Update the current value to the next value of the node.
+- Show the array.